Capstone-AutoML/AutoML_Capstone/documentation/source/distillation.md

 3. **`lambda_dist_ciou = 1.0`**

-   -This balances the bounding box alignment with the classification component.
+   - This balances the bounding box alignment with the classification component.
-   -CIoU (Complete IoU) already provides strong geometric supervision; no need to overweight it unless box alignment is especially poor.
+   - CIoU (Complete IoU) already provides strong geometric supervision; no need to overweight it unless box alignment is especially poor.

 4. **`lambda_dist_kl = 1.0`**